Sloe Gin – What is it and how can I make my own?

 Traditional gin is classified as a spirit whilst sloe gin is a liqueur however, this isn’t the only distinguishing factor separating the two.
 There are a number of other factors that differentiate gin from sloe gin, including the following:

-- Sloe gin is sweeter than traditional gin
+- Sloe gin is sweeter than traditional gin due to the addition of sugar

 - Traditional gin is clear, whereas sloe gin is coloured a deep red